julienijs/Linguistic-complexity/README.md

 The first experiment calculates the morphological and syntactic complexity of Dutch, English and German over time using information theoretic metrics.

 #### Morphological complexity
 Morphological distortion is achieved by randomly deleting 10% of all characters in a file.
+This operation leads to a higher amount of unique strings than before distortion and thus worse compressibility.
+A text with relatively high morphological complexity exhibits a relatively high amount of unique strings even before distortion.
+Its compressibility therefore is comparatively less affected by distortion than that of a text with relatively low morphological complexity and a relatively low amount of unique strings.
 The morphological complexity ratio is calculated as follow:

 $$ morphological \\ complexity \\ ratio = - {mc \\over c}$$

 where mc is the compressed file size in bytes after morphological distortion, and c is the compressed file size in bytes before distortion.

 #### Syntactic complexity
 Syntactic distortion is achieved by randomly deleting 10% of all tokens in a file.
+This operation disrupts the word order rules and leads to a higher amount of unique strings and comparatively worse compressibility than before distortion.
+Languages with strict word order rules will be more affected because of their high level of structural surface redundancies.
+In the Kolmogorov sense, these are the syntactically complex languages.
+Languages with free word order and a therefore low number of redundancies will be less affected.
 The syntactic complexity ratio or the word order rigidity ratio is calculated as follows:

 $$ syntactic \\ complexity \\ ratio = - {sc \\over c}$$